 2011 Healthy Living/Active Lifestyles

-Throughout the years, with the assistance of the division’s Art Consultant at RETSD, requests for banner submissions have been distributed to the schools each February.
+Throughout the years, with the assistance of the division’s Art Consultant at RETSD, requests for banner submissions have been distributed to schools throughout Transcona.
 The students then create their banner designs on paper to scale, and all these are submitted to the Transcona BIZ, where a panel of community “judges” will select the winning entries to be painted as actual banners.
 Over an intensive 3 days, students, BIZ staff, parents and school staff work to assist the students in painting their banners.
 Transforming a 4 by 11-inch drawing into a 30 by 90-inch street banner is not an easy task, especially for students in elementary school!
 The BIZ typically receives over 1000 paper submissions.

-Over the years the Festival of Banners program has been acknowledged in many ways.
+Over the years, the Festival of Banners program has been acknowledged in many ways.
 In 2017, it was recognized on a national scale by the Canada Summer Games Committee.
 Their Eyes of the Nation Launch event took place in Transcona with several of the young banner artists in attendance displaying their banners proudly.

 Make sure to check out all the banners hanging throughout Transcona, along Regent Ave West between Day Street and Plessis, along Bond Street between Regent Ave and Pandora, along Pandora Street between Day Street and Plessis, and on Plessis Street from Pandora heading south under the underpass.